scheuermann-daniel/Facial-Recognition-Door-Lock/README.md

 ---

 ## Summary
-This program is the code portion for a facial recognition door lock.
+This is the code portion for a facial recognition door lock.
+The program is written using C++, Python, and Bash scripts.

 Since we cannot modify the dorm doors in any way, I decided to make it extra-portable by making it based on the handle.
 Meaning, you could likely use this on any door with the same handle and carry it around.

-To use, attach a camera to the peephole of the door and when it detects the specified people in front, it will turn a motor to pull the door and send an email alert to the specified email receiver.
+To use, attach a camera to the peephole of the door and the motor to the handle.
+When it detects the specified people in front, it will turn a motor to pull the door handle and send an email alert to the specified email receiver.

 ---